TerenceChen95/Bladder-Cancer-Stage-Detection/README.md

 # Bladder-Cancer-Stage-Detection
 ## Faster-RCNN Bladder Detection
-Thanks to Jianwei Yang and Jiasen Lu, I render their pytorch version of faster-RCNN for bladder detection and got excellent results.
+Thanks to **Jianwei Yang** and **Jiasen Lu**, I render their pytorch version of faster-RCNN for bladder detection and got excellent results.

 @article{jjfaster2rcnn,
     Author = {Jianwei Yang and Jiasen Lu and Dhruv Batra and Devi Parikh},